OCB Pro Eligibility

 Competitors who won a pro-qualifying placement in a Masters Age 40+ division are eligible only for OCB Pro Masters Age 40+ divisions.
 Competitors over the age of 40 who won a pro-qualifying placement in an Open division are considered eligible for both OCB Open and OCB Masters Age 40+ pro divisions.

 Competitors who qualify as OCB Pros for any category are considered eligible for all OCB Pro categories of their gender.
 Competitors may not compete in more than one category at any given OCB Pro show though.
+After competitors compete in an OCB Pro category, they are no longer considered eligible for that category in OCB amateur contests.

 Pro Categories & Divisions